Sign In

 AI could ultimately increase global GDP

-McKinsey found that generative AI could significantly increase labor productivity across the economy.
-But to reap the benefits of these productivity gains, workers whose jobs are affected would have to shift to other work activities that would allow them to at least match their 2022 productivity levels.
-If workers are supported to learn new skills and, in some cases, change jobs, strong global GDP growth could lead to a more sustainable and inclusive world.
+McKinsey has found that generative AI could significantly boost labor productivity across the entire economy.
+But for these gains to be realized, workers whose jobs are impacted would have to shift into other activities that at least match their 2022 productivity levels.
+If workers are supported to learn new skills—and in some cases, change careers—rapid global GDP growth could create a more sustainable and inclusive world.

-Gen AI is a big step forward, but traditional advanced analytics and machine learning continue to play a big role in optimizing tasks and continue to find new applications in a variety of fields.
+Gen AI is a significant advance, but traditional advanced analytics and machine learning still play a major role in optimizing tasks and continuing to open new applications in many fields.

-Organizations undergoing digital and AI transformation would do well to keep an eye on generative AI, but that doesn’t mean they should rule out other AI tools.
-Just because it’s not a hot topic doesn’t mean it can’t work to improve productivity and ultimately deliver value.
-That said, it’s a good idea to quickly find or build the right AI tool for your organization.
+Organizations going through digital and AI transformation should keep an eye on generative AI, but that doesn’t mean ignoring other AI tools.
+Just because they’re not trending doesn’t mean they can’t help boost productivity and ultimately deliver value.
+In other words, quickly finding or building AI tools best suited to your organization is smart.

 Subscribe to 'haebom'